Binary File Uploads

 // 3.
 Store metadata and keys on Nillion (keys are encrypted across nodes)

-const { insertedUid, errors } = await WelshareApi.submitBinaryData(
+const { insertedUid } = await WelshareApi.submitBinaryData(

 keypair,